chuyu-c/Motion-Sensor-Technology-TCP-Socket-Programming/README.md

 ## Server Side Implementation

+The following [tcp_server_project] python script could be executed in the terminal by typing the command:

+_tcp_server_project.py -p 9998 -f training.csv -t 1 -m label_

+#### Step 1
- 1. The API called the server to set up a listening socket, which listens to a connection from the client.
+The API called the server to set up a listening socket, which listens to a connection from the client.
 Once the client is ready to connect, it calls connect and the server calls accept to establish the connection.

+#### Step 2
- 2. The server loads cleaned testing dataset.
+The server loads cleaned testing dataset.
 Each row in the dataset is loaded into dictionary format as shown below:
    * {"wrist": "0", "acceleration_x": "0.265", "acceleration_y": "-0.7814", "acceleration_z": "-0.0076", "gyro_x": "-0.059", "gyro_y": "0.0325", "gyro_z": "-2.9296", "label": "0"}

+#### Step 3
- 3. We store the actual run/walk status into variable state[‘label’].
+We store the actual run/walk status into variable state[‘label’].
 We will use this to check if the prediction returned by client is valid in the future steps.

 4. We encoded the streaming data as JSON format and send it to the client one row by a time.
 The server will print ‘End of stream‘ when all data had been sent.
  5. We use the <ListenToClient> function to receive the predictions returned by the client side.
 At the meantime, we show how many records we correctly predicted and the accuracy rate so far.
  6. The check variable stores if previous prediction is correct/incorrect.
 The server will send back this information to client on the next stream.